 Lighthouse Keeper’s Dog Named Spot Rescued Mailboat in New England Snowstorm

-Spot’s favorite vessel was the mail boat that would make daily runs to various islands, including remote Matinicus Island, which was a long fifteen miles from the mainland.
+Spot’s favorite vessel was the mail boat that would make daily runs to various islands, including remote Matinicus Island, a long fifteen miles from the mainland.
 Because of its daily schedule, Spot knew the mail boat’s engine sound and when it would pass by the lighthouse.
 Captain Stuart Ames of the mail boat was also very fond of the animal and its owners and would always bring special treats when he visited the Hamor family.
-Each time the mail boat passed Owls Head Lighthouse, the skipper would give a toot for Spot, and the dog would answer by ringing the fog bell, and bark until the boat was out of site.
+Each time the mail boat passed Owls Head Lighthouse, the skipper would give a toot for Spot, and the dog would answer by ringing the fog bell and barking until the boat was out of site.

-As the family were preparing to eat, the phone rang with a desperate call from Captain Ames’s wife who indicated her husband was over two hours late and asked if he had passed by the lighthouse.
+As the family prepared to eat, the phone rang with a desperate call from Captain Ames’s wife, who indicated her husband was over two hours late and asked if he had passed by the lighthouse.
 The dog recognized the woman’s voice and listened to her tone.
 Keeper Hamor replied he had not seen the mail boat.
 Knowing of Spot’s keen listening abilities, she asked the keeper if he could allow Spot outside in the blizzard to see if he could hear her husband’s whistle, which they gladly obliged.

 Spot is credited with saving the captain and the mail boat that night and is buried near the fog bell he loved.
-Over the years as the fog bell was removed, and the grave lay in a place that the many visitors to the lighthouse could not find, in 2004, Spot was given a new marker by Paul Dilger, the Coast Guard commander who resided at the lighthouse.
+Over the years, as the fog bell was removed, and the grave lay in a place that the many visitors to the lighthouse could not find, in 2004, Spot was given a new marker by Paul Dilger, the Coast Guard commander who resided at the lighthouse.
 The marker read “Spot, The Lighthouse Dog” to remind those of the animal’s heroic efforts.

 Exploring Owls Head Lighthouse and Nearby Rockland, in Maine

-Enjoy picnicking at Owls Head Light State Park and walk along some of the trails along the cliffs and shoreline, and you can walk up to Owl’s Head Light as well.
+Enjoy picnicking at Owls Head Light State Park and walk along some of the trails along the cliffs and shoreline, and you can walk up to Owls Head Light as well.
 The lighthouse is situated atop spectacular cliffs with wonderful views of Rockland Harbor and the beacon and is easily accessed by a stairway.
 Visit the Owls Head Transportation Museum showcasing antique autos and planes.

-Here are a few of my favorite photos of Owls Head light.
+Here are a few of my favorite photos of Owls Head Light.

-My 300-page book, Lighthouses and Coastal Attractions of Southern New England: Connecticut, Rhode Island, and Massachusetts, provides special human interest stories from each of the 92 lighthouses, along with plenty of indoor and outdoor coastal attractions you can explore.
-These include whale watching excursions, lighthouse tours, windjammer sailing tours and adventures, special parks and museums, haunted lighthouse stories, and lighthouses you can stay overnight.
+My 300-page book, Lighthouses and Coastal Attractions of Southern New England: Connecticut, Rhode Island, and Massachusetts, provides memorable human interest stories from each of the 92 lighthouses, along with plenty of indoor and outdoor coastal attractions you can explore.
+These include whale-watching excursions, lighthouse tours, windjammer sailing tours, and adventures, unique parks and museums, and even lighthouses you can stay overnight.
 You’ll also find plenty of stories of shipwrecks and rescues.
 Lighthouses and their nearby attractions are divided into regions for weekly and weekend explorers.
 You’ll also find plenty of stories of hauntings around lighthouses.

 Copyright © Allan Wood Photography, do not reproduce without permission.
 All rights reserved.

-Join, Learn, Support the The American Lighthouse Foundation
+Join, Learn, and Support The American Lighthouse Foundation